sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

    * teach abstraction, shaping abstraction, modeling.
 Abstraction as an activity.
    * building libraries and APIs with reusability as a starting point
    * doing SLE earlier makes more students interested in PL
-   * Jurgen: language prototyping: core of SLE
+   * language prototyping: core of SLE teaches people making abstractions

-*